 So after you have done 30 minutes of piano practice today, give yourself a pat on the back.
 Only 9,999.5 more hours to go and you’ll be GREEAAT!

-To start your piano lesson journey, take our Online Piano Lessons 14 Day Free Trial.
+To start your piano lessons journey, why not take our 14 Day Free Trial.

 Til next time,